jiexiangfan/jiexiangfan/README.md

 ### Hello there 👋

-> I am Jie (Jay), a final year software engineering student 👨‍🎓 at Monash University, Australia 🇦🇺.
-I am a full stack developer experienced in MERN stack and React Native.
-I am also interested in cloud computing and platform engineering.
+> I'm a Monash University graduate with a strong foundation in software engineering and development.
+As a passionate software practitioner, I have honed my skills in full-stack development, particularly with the MERN stack, and have hands-on experience with AWS, Golang, and Python.
+My interests extend to cloud platform engineering and natural language processing.
+I'm always keen to expand my knowledge and take on new challenges in the ever-evolving tech landscape.

 🎆 Throughout my years in university, I have done a few projects: